At the Service of Building Up the Church – Our Ministry Tracks

 “Jesus thirsts; his asking arises from the depths of God’s desire for us” (CCC 2560).
 Jesus not only desires to have a relationship with youth, but with youth ministers as well.
 In fact, God cares more about doing ministry to people than he cares about people doing ministry for others.
 This workshop focuses on God’s intense love for us, and places that personal relationship as the center for all our ministry.

 This workshop sharpens a few of your philosophical tools for teaching the faith.
-We begin with a review of what philosophy is, why catechists need it, and ways that theologians use it.
-Philosophy, far from putting our lessons out of reach of our audience, actually appeals to our disciples’ reason; it helps us explain doctrine so that it “makes sense,” rather than just falling back on, “because I said so.”
-This workshop will provide examples of this philosophical approach to catechetical topics, and explore how our understanding of the distinction between nature and person helps us prepare our disciples to answer Jesus’ crucial question to His apostles, and to each one of us, “Who do you say that I am?”
+Philosophy, far from putting our lessons out of reach of our audience, actually appeals to the reason of those we teach; it helps us explain doctrine so that it “makes sense,” rather than just falling back on, “because I said so.”
+This workshop will provide examples of philosophically approaching the faith by exploring both a Catholic and a secular worldview, as well as what these two approaches mean for the human person, ultimately helping us prepare our learners to answer Jesus’ crucial question to His apostles and to each one of us, “Who do you say that I am?”

 In order to pass on the truths of Faith in season and out, the catechist must be securely grounded in Christ.
 This workshop will consider the richness of the Catholic spiritual life as it pertains specifically to the life of the catechist.
 Prayer is not the “last ditch effort” of defense for us as catechists, but our first line of defense - the wings on which every effort should soar.
 Our society often has trouble recognizing that the invisible spiritual realities are in fact “more real,” and certainly more lasting, than the physical realities we touch, see, hear, and experience daily.
 A review of the spiritual tools of the trade is thus appropriate to help us as catechists joyfully incorporate prayer as our first, middle, and last act of the day, and of the teaching session, creating an environment for catechesis that is permeated by prayer.